 With anonymous feedback, you’re introducing a new way for your teams to be able to interact with you.
 Your team is empowered to speak up and voice meaningful feedback that otherwise would have gone unheard.

 Unfortunately, as employees, we spend over 4 hours per week and 9% of our year switching between apps.
 It’s natural for teams to forget and stop using a platform that you invested in.

-Along with free quarterly customer catch-ups with Incognito’s people scientist team, we felt they have the right formula to set you up for success in the long term.
+Along with free quarterly customer catch-ups with Wrenly’s people scientist team, we felt they have the right formula to set you up for success in the long term.

 Let’s face it.
 Constantly hounding your teams to share questions before a meeting is painful for you and the entire team.